Sri Lanka 15.05.2019 Transindus

 Minneriya is often overlooked as a national park, but its close proximity to the Cultural Triangle makes it easily accessible, particularly if you are continuing onto the beaches on the east coast.
 The park has a variety of habitats and at its heart is the world-famous Minneriya tank.

-Built by ancient civilisations, this huge reservoir attracts herds of up to 300 elephants who congregate here when water is in short supply in other parts of the island – one of the greatest wildlife spectacles the world has to offer.
+Built by ancient civilisations, this huge reservoir attracts herds of up to 300 elephants who congregate here over the summer, when water is in short supply in other parts of the island – offering us a chance to see one of the greatest wildlife spectacles the world has to offer.

 Horton Plains National Park